vishaltak/gitlab-development-kit/doc/howto/registry.md

    $ logout
    ```

-Or if you are using insecure registry, you can run Minikube with command like:
+Or if you are using insecure registry, you can run minikube with command like:

 ```shell
 minikube start --insecure-registry="gdk.test:5000"